rhansen/node-sqlite3-wiki/API.md

 ## Statement#get([param, ...], [callback])

-Binds parameters, executes the statement and retrieves the first result row.
+Binds parameters, executes the statement and retrieves he first result row.
 The function returns the Statement object to allow for function chaining.
 The parameters are the same as the Statement#run function, with the following differences:

 The signature of the callback is `function(err, row) {}`.
 If the result set is empty, the second parameter is undefined, otherwise it is an object containing the values for the first row.
 Like with `Statement#run`, the statement will not be finalized after executing this function.